laravel-enso/documentation/docs/guide/getting-started.md

 5. Run `php artisan migrate --seed`

-6. Open the `client` folder, copy the `.env.example` file, save it as `.env` and set the URL for the back-end API (which you've set at step 4)
+6. Open the `client` folder, copy the `.env.example` file, save it as `.env` and set the URL for the back-end API (which you've configured at step 4)

 7. Run `yarn && yarn build`